Hakkology/MapLogger/README.md

 # MapLogger

-This is an application created in order to respond to a case.

-HTML page is divided into two parts showing an OpenLayerMap and a Cesium 3B Map Display widget.
+Maplogger page is divided into two parts showing an OpenLayerMap and a Cesium 3B Map Display widget.
 Openlayermap is on the left and Cesium 3B map is on the right.

 Initial location is set to be Kizilay/Ankara.